-Benefitting from direct access to the U.S. and easy access to the Pacific Rim and Europe, Alberta leads the country in exports.
+Benefitting from direct access to the US and easy access to the Pacific Rim and Europe, Alberta leads the country in exports.
 In 2019, the province had the second-highest exports per capita at $26,772, well above the Canadian average of $14,483.

-Through 14 free trade agreements, Canada has preferred market access to 51 foreign countries.
+Through 15 free trade agreements, Canada has preferred market access to 51 foreign countries.

 Fully integrated airports

-In 2018, the airport moved 43,000 tons of cargo.
-As the gateway to Canada’s north, the airport is fully integrated into the region’s logistics network and features industrial land dedicated to agri-business, logistics and distribution, aerospace and aviation, and advanced manufacturing.
+The Edmonton International Airport (EIA) is Canada’s largest airport by area and is home to world-class cargo operations.
+As the gateway to Canada’s north, EIA is fully integrated into the region’s logistics network and features industrial land dedicated to agri-business, logistics and distribution, aerospace and aviation, and advanced manufacturing.

-Alberta’s extensive rail network not only allows market access across North America, but also Asian markets.
-The Port of Vancouver and Port of Prince Rupert, two of Canada’s largest ports, offer regular departures to major Asian markets including China, Japan, South Korea and India.
+Alberta’s extensive rail network not only allows market access across North America, but also to Asian markets.
+The Port of Vancouver and Port of Prince Rupert, two of Canada’s largest ports, offer regular departures to major markets including China, Japan, South Korea and India.

 Global and diverse ecosystem

-Alberta Supernet provides a 14,000km fibre optic network
+Alberta SuperNet provides a 14,000 km fibre optic network

-75% of the top 20 global investment banks have branch offices in Alberta.
+75% of the top 20 global investment banks have branch offices in Alberta

 WestGrid is one of Compute Canada’s largest high-performance computing grids

-Connected by rail
+Connected by Rail